briancappello/sqlalchemy-unchained/README.md

 SQLAlchemy Unchained encourages embracing the design patterns recommended by the Data Mapper Pattern that SQLAlchemy uses.
 This means we use managers (or services, if you prefer) to handle all of our interactions with the database.
 SQLAlchemy Unchained includes two classes to facilitate making this as easy as possible: [SessionManager](https://sqlalchemy-unchained.readthedocs.io/en/latest/api.html#sessionmanager) and [ModelManager](https://sqlalchemy-unchained.readthedocs.io/en/latest/api.html#modelmanager).

 [SessionManager](https://sqlalchemy-unchained.readthedocs.io/en/latest/api.html#sessionmanager) is a concrete class that you can and should use directly whenever you need to interact with the database session.
-[ModelManager](https://sqlalchemy-unchained.readthedocs.io/en/latest/api.html#modelmanager) is an abstract class that you should extend for each of the models in your application:
+[ModelManager](https://sqlalchemy-unchained.readthedocs.io/en/latest/api.html#modelmanager) is an abstract subclass of [SessionManager](https://sqlalchemy-unchained.readthedocs.io/en/latest/api.html#sessionmanager) that you should extend for each of the models in your application:

 ```python
 from your_package import db